DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_1.md

 Most of the Python code for the pipeline is already written.
 It's organized into three phases.
-- `1_fetch` downloads the predictions from this data release on ScienceBase: https://www.sciencebase.gov/catalog/item/5e5d0bb9e4b01d50924f2b36 and unzips the files.
+- `1_fetch` downloads the lake temperature predictions from this data release on ScienceBase: https://www.sciencebase.gov/catalog/item/5e5d0bb9e4b01d50924f2b36 and unzips the files.
+This download includes daily temperature predictions at 0.5m depth intervals for 24 lakes.
+The daily predictions span multiple years.
-- `2_process` computes the mean prediction on each day of the year for a selection of lakes and aggregates those means into a single .csv file.
+- `2_process` computes the mean predicted temperature on each day of the year (at all depths) for each lake we select and then concatenates the data for each lake into a single .csv file.
 - `3_plot` plots the mean temperatures on each day of the year for each lake at a selection of depths.

-You can find the code organized by phase in three folders.
+The code for each of the phases is located in the correspondingly named folder of this repository.
 Within each folder are all the Python scripts needed to execute the tasks of that phase.
 If we wanted to carry out these tasks using the scripts as they are, we could execute each script in order.
 Alternatively, we can use a Snakemake pipeline.
 Snakemake allows us to:

+- Describe the order in which scripts should run, and what the expected inputs/outputs of each step are
 - Automate the execution of the scripts
 - Track which outputs have already been made
 - Only run the parts of the pipeline that need to be run